ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 Representing and capturing backtraces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GHC has four distinct mechanisms for capturing backtraces, each with
+GHC currently has four distinct mechanisms for capturing backtraces, each with
 its own backtrace representation:

 * ``HasCallStack``: